Adela Maddison: Biography

 From Paris she moved to Berlin, where she continued to produce concerts, and composed an opera, Der Talisman, which was staged in Leipzig in 1910.
 In Germany she started a lifelong friendship with Martha Mundt, the editor of a Berlin socialist journal.
 Born in 1872, Mundt came from Königsberg; she had studied sociology and economics there and in Berlin, Genoa and Rome.
 Music historian Sophie Fuller believes it is quite likely the relationship between the two women was a lesbian one.
 They left Germany for France, where Mundt obtained work with the Princesse de Polignac, and they moved on to London when World War I started.
 Their friends in England included Radclyffe Hall and Mabel Batten.
 Mundt returned to Berlin sometime during the war.

 Maddison moved to Glastonbury, Somerset and spent a number of years in the production of works for the Glastonbury Festivals of that era.
 These included the ballet The Children of Lir, which was subsequently staged in 1920 at the Old Vic.

 Her piano quintet, written in 1916, but first performed in 1920, was a success.
+A modern recording was issued in 2009.
 She continued to compose opera and songs, and to produce concerts, into the 1920s.

 From the early 1920s, Martha Mundt lived in Geneva, having joined the secretariat of the International Labour Organization (ILO) as an information officer on the strength of the recommendation of leading German socialist Eduard Bernstein to the ILO director, Albert Thomas.
 Mundt became the ILO's officer dealing with employment issues for women and children, and the ILO's liaison with feminist organisations.
 She represented the ILO at a number of international congresses around Europe.
 Maddison often travelled to Geneva to visit Mundt there.

 Maddison died in Ealing, London in 1929.
 The scores for the compositions she created during her stays in Paris and Berlin, and for the music she created for the Glastonbury Festivals, seem to have been lost.